 1. When is a decision about hospice care made and who makes it?

-At any time during a life-limiting illness, it’s appropriate to discuss all of a patient’s care options, including hospice care.
+At any time during the course of a life-limiting illness, it’s appropriate to discuss all of a patient’s care options, including hospice care.
 The decision to receive hospice care belongs to the patient.
-Hospice staff members are highly sensitive to a patient and family’s concerns about moving from curative treatment to comfort care and are available to discuss any concerns about treatment or care.
+Hospice staff members are highly sensitive to patient and family concerns about moving from curative treatment to comfort care and are available to discuss any concerns about treatment or care.